KANUBALAD/ML-Fairness-in-School-DropOut-/README.md

 To facilitate an easy setup, we have provided a .env file.
 You can use this file to install all the necessary packages required for this project by executing a single command.

 ## Data
 This dataset originates from Kaggle, titled "Predict students' dropout and academic success: Investigating the Impact of Social and Economic Factors."
 The dataset is comprehensively described, including its source, format in the Kaggle website.
-For public datasets, you can [downlaod it here ](https://www.kaggle.com/datasets/thedevastator/higher-education-predictors-of-student-retention/data).
+For public datasets, you can [downlaod it here](https://www.kaggle.com/datasets/thedevastator/higher-education-predictors-of-student-retention/data).

 ## Model Training
 We trained 3 different ML models: